rpcvmdr/credit-risk-classification/README.md

 [STAGES OF THE MACHINE LEARNING PROCESS/TRAINING PROCEDURE]

-    a.
-The CSV file "lending_data.csv" is read into a Pandas Dataframe and reviewed
+1. The CSV file "lending_data.csv" is read into a Pandas Dataframe and reviewed

-    b.
-The loan_status field is separated from the full dataset and assigned to the variable "y".
+2. The loan_status field is separated from the full dataset and assigned to the variable "y".

-    c.
-The loan_status field is removed from the original DataFrame.
+3. The loan_status field is removed from the original DataFrame.

-    d.
-The revised DataFrame, now with 7 remaining fields - is assigned to the variable "X"
+4. The revised DataFrame, now with 7 remaining fields - is assigned to the variable "X"

-    e.
-The dataset is divided into a Training Set (75% of the original dataset) and a Testing Set (25% of the original dataset) using the train_test_split module.
+5. The dataset is divided into a Training Set (75% of the original dataset) and a Testing Set (25% of the original dataset) using the train_test_split module.

-    f.
-The LogisticsRegression module is imported, instantiated, fitted to the training data set and saved with a name (lr_model)
+6. The LogisticsRegression module is imported, instantiated, fitted to the training data set and saved with a name (lr_model)

-    g.
-The LR model is used to make a prediction of the test data and saved with the name: test_predictions
+7. The LR model is used to make a prediction of the test data and saved with the name: test_predictions

-    h.
-An accuracy score, confusion matrix (test_matrix) and a classification report (testing_report) are all generated to evaluate the model using the testing data.
+8. An accuracy score, confusion matrix (test_matrix) and a classification report (testing_report) are all generated to evaluate the model using the testing data.

 [ANALYSIS RESULTS]